+ACTION STEPS

-CO COORDINATION OF SERVICES STRATEGY ACTION STEPS 8.
-Provide one 'point of contact' Develop and pilot an outreach program to meet with to advocate for and address newcomers and immigrants in rural areas concerns/questions regarding immigrant and Disseminate information about local services for newcomer issues immigrants and newcomers to entire community from centralized point Maintain 'virtual point of contact' through use of County of Lambton's Immigration Portal, liveinlambton.ca 9.
-Create opportunities for local Work towards developing creative partnerships with and regional partnerships in religious institutions, cultural associations, private sector order to utilize current and business, school boards, First Nations community resources more effectively etc. Continue to work with current community initiatives as they pertain to immigration (such as economic development and resident attraction) • Explore and initiate regional partnerships to enhance the capacity of local services.
+- Develop and pilot an outreach program to meet with newcomers and immigrants in rural areas - Disseminate information about local services for immigrants and newcomers to entire community from centralized point - Maintain 'virtual point of contact' through use of County of Lambton's Immigration Portal, liveinlambton.ca - Create opportunities for local and regional partnerships in order to utilize current resources more effectively - Work towards developing creative partnerships with religious institutions, cultural associations, private sector and business, school boards, First Nations community etc. - Continue to work with current community initiatives as they pertain to immigration (such as economic development and resident attraction) - Explore and initiate regional partnerships to enhance the capacity of local services.